All Episodes

 @avaricum777

-I mean, Twitch has basically stuck by Hassan Piker, interviewing terrorists, doing all kinds of stuff.
+I mean, Twitch has basically stuck by Hassan Piker interviewing terrorists, doing all kinds of stuff.

-It's almost like they're having this moment where we've been saying this terrible stuff for so long and gotten away with it, and now there's this really big cultural pushback after, especially after the Charlie Kirk uh assassination that uh people are realizing, okay, these are actually just like really bad people.
+And now there's this really big cultural pushback after, especially after the Charlie Kirk assassination that people are realizing, okay, these are actually just like really bad people.

 tate brown